zandaqo/structurae/README.md

 graph.getEdge(0, 1); //=> 5
 ```

-Since the maximum amount of egdes in AdjacencyList is limited to the number
+Since the maximum amount of edges in AdjacencyList is limited to the number
 specified at creation, adding edges can overflow throwing a RangeError.
 If
 that's a possibility, use `AdjacencyList#isFull` method to check if the limit is
 reached before adding an edge.